 Adjusting calcium level for albumin

 - Approximate 'correction': add 0.1 mmol/L to calcium concentration for every 4 g/L that albumin is below 40 g/L and a similar subtraction for raised albumin.

 - This does not replace measurement of ionised calcium concentration.

 - Special care should be taken where the measured albumin concentration is less than about 20 g/L, because of the known inaccuracy of albumin measurement at low levels.

 - Other factors affect calcium binding - for example, plasma proteins in myeloma.

 Evidence for overall incidence is sparse.
 The condition spans all ages and both sexes.
-Hypocalcaemia is extremely common in hospitalised patients and correlates with severity of illness; it has been found in up to 88% of intensive care unit patients.
+It has a prevalence of 18% in all patients in hospital and 85% in the intensive care unit.

 - Paraesthesia (usually fingers, toes and around mouth).